 The vertebrae of the spine are separated by cushions known as intervertebral discs.
 These discs are comprised of a gel-like inner material known as the nucleus pulposus and a fibrous outer layer, or wall, known as the annulus fibrosus.
 As the body ages, discs begin to lose their elasticity and height.
 Increased pressure from the nucleus pulposus forces weakened portions of the annulus fibrosus out of the disc’s normal boundaries, and these “bulges” often develop into fissures.
 Nucleus material then leaks out of the tears into the spinal canal, endangering the neural activities performed by the spinal cord and nearby nerve roots.
 This same process can be caused in an accelerated manner by a traumatic disc injury.

 Treatment for left paracentral disc extrusion

 More often than not, conservative treatment options such as pain medication, exercise or behavior modification can help patients manage chronic symptoms while resorption takes place.
 However, if chronic symptoms persist after several weeks or months of conservative treatment, surgery might become an option.
 If so, contact Laser Spine Institute to learn about our minimally invasive, outpatient procedures that treat the symptoms of a herniated disc.
-We’ll provide a complimentary review of your MRI or CT scan.
+We’ll provide a review of your MRI or CT scan.